Morphology of Inflationary Gravitational Wave Spectra imprinted by a Sequence of Post-Inflationary Epochs $via$ ${\rm GWInSpect}$: GWInSpect : Python-based numerical package

 \subsection{Typical outputs}

 \texttt{GWInSpect} produces the following key outputs\,: \begin{itemize} \item A log-spaced frequency array covering the range from the infrared cut-off to the UV cut-off, i.e. $f_{\rm IR}$ to $f_{\rm end}$. \item The corresponding present-day spectral energy density array, $\Omega_{\rm GW}^{(0)}(f)$. \item A list of present-day frequencies corresponding to the Hubble re-entry times of the tensor modes at each instantaneous transition (including $f_{\rm end}$ as the first entry) {\red (optional)}. \item A list of the number of $e$-folds $\{\Delta N_i\}$ associated with each post-inflationary epoch {\red (optional)}. \end{itemize} Together, these outputs enable the user to reconstruct the full morphology of the inflationary GW spectra and study its dependence on the hitherto unknown expansion history of the early Universe\,\footnote{We also make available a list of useful additional functions within this package, such as the ones to check the BBN constraint using Eq.~\eqref{eq:BBN_Bound_Piecewise_Approx} and to relate different early Universe quantities at a certain epoch, amongst others.}.
+We provide an instructive tutorial with an \texttt{ipynb} notebook for the reader, which can be directly accessed from the link\,:~\href{https://github.com/athul104/GWInSpect/blob/main/examples/tutorial_gwinspect.ipynb}{{\bf \blue tutorial notebook}}.